 Kranti joined Watsi on January 19th, 2015.
-Five years ago, Kranti became the 822nd member to automatically support a new Watsi patient every month.
-Since then, 5,127 more people have become monthly donors!
-Kranti's most recent donation traveled 3,100 miles to support Joyce, a future doctor from Kenya, to fund surgery that will correct the curve in her spine.
+Six years ago, Kranti joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kranti's most recent donation traveled 3,100 miles to support Johnelson, a young boy from Kenya, to fund a debridement and skin graft procedure on his scalp.

 Joyce is the oldest of three siblings and likes helping her mother do household chores at home.
 She also has a green thumb and enjoys helping her father on his farm.
 She is in seventh grade and her favorite subject is English.
 Joyce dreams of being a future doctor.
 In June of 2019, Joyce's family noticed an unusual curving of her spine.
 Currently, Joyce has trouble balancing while she walks and has experienced lower self-esteem.
 Surgery will correct the curve in her spine, improve her confidence, and enable her to continue her education and achieve her aspiration of becoming a doctor.
 Joyce's family has raised funds for half of the cost of her surgery with the help of friends and well-wishers.
 They are asking for Watsi's support to cover the remaining cost of their daughter's surgery.
 Our medical partner, African Mission Healthcare, is requesting $1,500 to cover the remaining cost of her surgery and care.
 “My joy would be to get treated so that I can continue with my studies without needing to hide my back,” Joyce shared.
 Her parents also expressed, “We are pleading for support so that our daughter can undergo surgery and continue with her normal life like other children.”